An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Introduction

 \section{Introduction}

-Federated learning (FL) \citep{fedavg} is a decentralized training paradigm which enables clients to jointly develop a global model without sharing private data.
-By preserving data privacy and ownership, FL holds significant promise for applications across various domains, including healthcare, finance, and mobile devices.
-However, a fundamental challenge in FL is statistically heterogeneous, i.e. non-independent and identically distributed (non-IID) client datasets.
-This heterogeneity can degrade the performance of the global model and slow down convergence \citep{ontheconvergence,hsu2019measuring}.
-Addressing it is thus critical for the success of FL in real-world scenarios.
+Federated learning (FL) \citep{fedavg} is a decentralized training paradigm enabling clients to jointly develop a model without sharing private data.
+By preserving data privacy and ownership, FL holds promise for applications in healthcare, finance, and mobile devices.
+A fundamental challenge in FL is statistically heterogeneous, i.e. non-independent and identically distributed (non-IID) client datasets, as they can degrade the performance of the global model and hinder convergence \citep{ontheconvergence,hsu2019measuring}.
+Addressing this is critical for FL's success in real-world scenarios.
+Most prior research focuses on aggregation methods to compensate for this issue, overlooking how model architecture affects performance under heterogeneity.
+More specifically, Batch Normalization (BN) \citep{batchnorm} hinders performance in heterogeneous FL due to mismatched client-specific statistics and inconsistent parameter averaging \citep{fedtan, overcoming}.
+In response, using other feature normalization methods like Group Normalization (GN) \citep{groupnorm} and Layer Normalization (LN) \citep{layernorm} has been frequent in FL research \citep{bnisbad_replace_with_gn,fedopt,fieldguide, du2022rethinking}.
+These alternatives slow convergence and reduce performance compared to BN \citep{gnbad1,gnbad,makingbn}.
+Previous work on designing models specifically tailored to combat heterogeneity is limited to only \citet{fedconv}, leaving a research gap.